Details

 Fall quarter 1 Winter quarter Spring quarter Summer quarter Fall quarter 2

-(4 credits) Cryogenic and Quantum Measurements
+Physical Optics with Labs (4 credits) Cryogenic and Quantum Measurements

 (4 credits) Internship (10 credits)